Braille

-Braille (/'breɪl/ BRAYL, /fr/) is a tactile writing system used by blind or visually impaired people.
+Braille (/breɪl/ BRAYL; /fr/) is a tactile writing system used by blind or visually impaired people.
 It can be read either on embossed paper or by using refreshable braille displays that connect to computers and smartphone devices.
 Braille can be written using a slate and stylus, a braille writer, an electronic braille notetaker or with the use of a computer connected to a braille embosser.
 For blind readers, braille is an independent writing system, rather than a code of printed orthography.

 Braille is named after its creator, Louis Braille, a Frenchman who lost his sight as a result of a childhood accident.
 In 1824, at the age of fifteen, he developed the braille code based on the French alphabet as an improvement on night writing.
 He published his system, which subsequently included musical notation, in 1829.
 The second revision, published in 1837, was the first binary form of writing developed in the modern era.

-Braille characters are formed using a combination of six raised dots arranged in a 3 × 2 matrix, called the braille cell.
+Braille characters are formed using a combination of six raised (Note: This article uses the term "raised" as a synonym for "embossed".
+In conventional (two-dimensional) typography, "raised" usually refers to placing a glyph higher on the page than a normal letter would go, like how the masculine ordinal indicator º is a raised latin letter o.
+However, that sense of the word "raised" is never used by this page, and the term "raised" here means physically bumping out of the plane of the page.
+Both meanings of the word "raised" in the context of text are valid, and they are usually distinguished purely by context.
+For example, chapter 21 of the Unicode standard uses the word "raised" in the context of Braille to mean embossed and in the context of shorthand to mean placing higher on the page.
+The Unicode standard also refers to these "raised" Braille dots as "tangible" and "set".) dots arranged in a 3 × 2 matrix, called the braille cell.
 The number and arrangement of these dots distinguishes one character from another.
 Since the various braille alphabets originated as transcription codes for printed writing, the mappings (sets of character designations) vary from language to language, and even within one; in English braille there are three levels: uncontracted – a letter-by-letter transcription used for basic literacy; contracted – an addition of abbreviations and contractions used as a space-saving mechanism; and grade 3 – various non-standardized personal stenographies that are less commonly used.